-A French-English translator and writer, Yves-Marie Stranger is the editor of Ethiopia through writers’ eyes, and the author of Ces pas qui trop vite s’effacent, and The Abyssinian syllabary of Cornu de Lenclos.
-He is a contributing author to African train, the Djibouti-Ethiopia railway.
+A French-English translator and writer, I am the editor of Ethiopia through writers’ eyes, and the author of Ces pas qui trop vite s’effacent and also a contributing author to African train, the Djibouti-Ethiopia railway.

 “Yves-Marie Stranger, a writer and translator, has compiled a collection of extracts of fiction and non-fiction about Ethiopia of a rare depth.”